flenniken/collections/docs/notification.md

 ## Save Subscription

 When notifications are turned on, `ts/notify.ts` posts the subscription to API Gateway using the logged-in user's access token.
+The app refreshes the access token automatically when it expires.
 To save a subscription manually from the command line (for testing):

 ~~~